Incidentallyb/vector/content/messages/end.md

   - init|start|bio|biobank|stay|stay|mice|two-extras
   - init|start|bio|biobank|stay|stay|fish|two-extras
 choices:
-    - send|Submit Evaluation
+    - send|Submit Your Review
-    - replay|Restart Evaluation
+    - replay|Restart Your Review
 ---

-We've come to the end of the process.
+At BioCore we like to say an ethical review is never complete, only briefly agreed.
+However, you have now reached the end of this process.
+Your participation is important to us and we value all your insights.
+What would you like to do next?